 Tomorrow we are going camping and I still have a bit of veggies from last weekend’s farmers market trip to be used up.
 I bought this head of cauliflower to make chicken cauliflower salad.
 But we ate the chicken and Alex ate the grapes.

 So much to an editorial calendar for the food blog.
 A difference of dreams vs. real life.
 I had no time to cook for the blog this week because I was repainting our basement and going to hockey.

 So, I took out cauliflower.
 Then I thought to mix it with pasta.
-Kids will eat almost anything pasta and I can eat brown rice pasta.
+Kids will eat almost anything pasta (hello, one pot chili mac with beer!) and I can eat brown rice pasta.
 Then I thought of pine nuts and roasted a cup.
 And then while I was putting bag of pine nuts back in the pantry I saw a bag of pumpkin seeds.
-I bought this big bag at Costco with no particular plan in mind but rather that it will get eaten.
+I bought this big bag at Costco (have you seen my healthy Costco shopping list yet?) with no particular plan in mind but rather that it will get eaten.

 So, I put roasted pine nuts aside for another meal and used pumpkin seeds instead.
 I thought they are more affordable for many of you and compliment pasta with cauliflower better than pine nuts.